Signature Kernel Scoring Rule: A Spatio-Temporal Diagnostic for Probabilistic Weather Forecasting: A new diagnostic for spatio-temporal probabilistic forecasting

-This summation occurs over $\binom{k+m}{k}$ shuffles, where $K$ is in general a multi-set which contains multiple identical shuffles for orders of the same index, e.g. (i) $\shuffle$ (i) = \{(i,i), (i,i)\}.
-We can now generalise equation \ref{eq:23} for any k-order term with a single index with the following:

-Finally, the signature of path X, denoted by $S(X)_{a,b}$ on the set $\left[a,b\right]$ is the infinite collection of all iterated integrals of X, which can be written as an infinite sequence of real numbers:
+These higher order terms no longer have simple geometric interpretations.
+See appendix \ref{sigexplain} for a further geometric intuition of lower order terms.
+The signature of path X, denoted by $S(X)_{a,b}$ on the set $\left[a,b\right]$ is the infinite collection of all iterated integrals of X, which can be written as an infinite sequence of real numbers:

 The zeroth order term is considered to be 1, by convention.
 This infinite signature captures all of the sequential dependencies in the path, with each order of term capturing increasingly complex relationships across space over time.
 The properties of the signature can be compared to moments in statistics.
 While moments capture characteristics of a distribution, the signature characterises the temporal and structural data within a path.
-As the moments determine a distribution, albeit under some conditions, the signature likewise uniquely characterises a path, up to translation and time parametrization, which will be addressed in an upcoming subsection.
+As the moments determine a distribution, albeit under some conditions, the signature likewise uniquely characterises a path, up to translation and time parametrisation.
 Given the properties of capturing path behaviour, with terms of the signature being good candidates for characteristic features, the full signature contains all the information we want to extract from a path for a machine-learning algorithm to understand the behaviour.
+See Appendix \ref{discretedata} for the extension to discrete data.